 - Two areas of continued focus are the opportunities for postgraduate students to earn money, and opportunities for work experience placements as a part of study.

-- Pre-arrival visa advice has risen 14% over four years in Barometer satisfaction rankings to 92%, and the International Student Orientation programme satisfaction ratings have risen to 84% in 2014.
+- Pre-arrival visa advice has risen 6% over four years in Barometer satisfaction rankings to 91%, and the International Student Orientation programme satisfaction ratings rose to 86% in 2015.

-- The University’s eco-friendly attitude has risen 7% in satisfaction ratings over four years, reflecting the University’s work to reduce carbon emissions to 33% below 2005/6 levels by 2020-21:
+- The University’s eco-friendly attitude continues to rise in satisfaction ratings over four years, reflecting the University’s work to reduce carbon emissions to 33% below 2005/6 levels by 2020-21:

 - To help to achieve the target, IT Services has developed a system to ensure all PCs are turned off at night and woken up remotely to save energy.